 The Review Board, in exercising its authority is guided by the following legal principles and by definitions, purposes and factors found in the MVRMA.
-This context provides the developer, RA's, the DRA, federal and territorial governments, First Nations, expert advisors, and other affected or interested parties the framework within which the EA will be conducted.
+This context provides the developer, RA's, the DRA (NEB) as required, federal and territorial governments, First Nations, expert advisors, and other affected or interested parties the framework within which the EA will be conducted.
+(Note: The NEB will undertake its responsibilities for the environmental assessment as described in the Work Plan and in accordance with the CEAA.)